Wildcats pull off near-sweep of Pac-12 men's basketball awards

-During their near-sweep of Pac-12 conference awards Monday, the Arizona Wildcats added a small surprise: Guard Pelle Larsson was named Pac-12 Sixth Man of the Year, joining expected winners Tommy Lloyd (Coach of the Year), Bennedict Mathurin (Player of the Year) and Christian Koloko (Defensive Player of the Year and Most Improved).
+During their near-sweep of Pac-12 conference awards Monday, the Arizona Wildcats received a small surprise: Guard Pelle Larsson was named Pac-12 Sixth Man of the Year, joining expected winners Tommy Lloyd (Coach of the Year), Bennedict Mathurin (Player of the Year) and Christian Koloko (Defensive Player of the Year and Most Improved Player).

 Stanford's Harrison Ingram, the Pac-12 Freshman of the Year, was the only non-Wildcat winner of the conference's six major awards.